Officers & Directors

 Mr. Mani holds an MBA from Rutgers University and a Bachelor of Technology Degree in Metallurgical Engineering from Loughborough University, UK.

 Mr. Della Volpe has a long and distinguished career.
 He has served as a professional money manager for 38 years including senior portfolio manager of pension funds for Honeywell Corporation and senior vice president of the YMCA Retirement Fund in New York with responsibilities for several billion dollars in assets.
 In his experience, Mr. Della Volpe has particularly focused on the management of energy and utility equities portfolios.
 His expertise includes management of significant venture capital investments.
 Mr. Della Volpe holds a Bachelor of Arts in Accounting and an MBA in Finance, both from Seton Hall University, South Orange, NJ.

 David Kong Director

-Mr. Kong is a Chartered Accountant and Certified Public Accountant.
+Mr. Kong is a Chartered Professional Accountant (CPA, CA).
 He most recently served as a partner of Ernst & Young LLP from 2005 to 2010.
-At Ernst & Young, he led its Chinese market practice in Canada, focused on serving Canadian public companies doing business in China and Chinese public companies listed on North American stock exchanges.
-He earlier served as a partner of Ellis Foster, Chartered Accountants of Vancouver, British Columbia from 1982 to 2004.
+He earlier served as a partner of Ellis Foster, Chartered Professional Accountants of Vancouver, British Columbia from 1982 to 2004.
+He is a member of the Institute of Corporate Directors (ICD.D).
 He is a director of several mining companies.

 Gloria Ballesta Director